What is Life Coaching?

 What to Look For in a Life Coach

 The role of a life coach is to help you determine the changes you want to make, formulate the steps needed in order to make those changes, and be your supportive accountability partner as you strive to reach those goals.
-Because this is deep, life-changing work, a coach should be well trained and certified by a credible organization.
+Because this is deep, life-changing work, a coach should be trained and certified by a credible organization.
 Life coaches are not regulated by any government agencies, so be sure to research potential coaches and check their credentials to make sure you’re hiring someone qualified and experienced enough to coach you/your daughter in a professional manner.
 Ask around for personal referrals from friends, neighbors, parents, teachers, and therapists.
 Go online and search coaching directories and websites.
 A great resource to visit is the International Coaching Federation, regarded as the top organization for coaching and credentialing.

 In addition to finding someone trained and certified, you should feel comfortable with your coach.
 Arrange for a consultation prior to hiring so you can determine if the coach is a good fit for your needs.
 The coach should be able to develop a caring and positive rapport immediately, and the client should feel safe and comfortable opening up to the coach.
 All coaching sessions are completely confidential, even for minors (with a few exceptions related to personal safety).